Michad/tilegroxy/README.md

 A map tile proxy and cache service.
 Lives between your webmap and your mapping engines to provide a simple, consistent interface and improved performance.

 💡 Inspired by [tilestache](https://github.com/tilestache/tilestache) and mostly compatible with tilestache configurations.
 🚀 Built in Go for speed.  <!--🔌 Features a flexible plugin system for custom providers written in TODO.  -->
 🛠️ This project is still a work in progress.
-It's not recommended for serious production use yet.
-Non-backwards compatible changes will still occur prior to the 1.0 release.
+Non-backwards compatible changes may occur prior to the 1.0 release.

 ## Features